How to Apply for Financial Aid

 What happens when Peirce receives my FAFSA?

-If the Student Financial Services department needs additional information once your FAFSA has been received, you will be contacted by email.
+If the Student Financial Services department needs additional information once your FAFSA has been received, we will contact you by email.
 If you are selected for a process called verification, you will be advised as to what documentation is needed.

 Typically, when entering a new FAFSA filing year (meaning those applications completed after January 1 that are used for the following fall) Peirce College will notify students of any required documents around late March of that year.